This guide will teach you everything you need to know about BuzzSumo.

 I’ll explain how this works with an example…

-A few months ago I published this voice search SEO study.
+A while ago I published this voice search SEO study.

-This post did pretty well in terms of links…
+This post did great in terms of links…

 …but I know it has the potential to get even MORE links.

-So I recently set up an alert for the keyword “voice search”.
+So I set up an alert for the keyword “voice search”.

 That way, I can easily find people that write about voice search… and show them my study.